 Art Market Studies is a 40-41 credit, full-time program that provides students with the tools to forge careers in the business of art.
-Its interdisciplinary nature reflects the diversity of professional opportunities available to graduates-whether in galleries, auction houses, art fairs, appraisal firms, online platforms, museums, or non-profit organizations.
-The curriculum aims to balance practical skills with academic rigor, as well as core business and legal concepts with industryspecific knowledge.
+Its interdisciplinary nature reflects the diversity of professional opportunities available to graduates - whether in galleries, auction houses, art fairs, appraisal firms, online platforms, museums, or non-profit organizations.
+The curriculum aims to balance practical skills with academic rigor, as well as core business and legal concepts with industry-specific knowledge.
 It also privileges contemporary art, given that art produced from the postwar period to the present has come to dominate the market in recent years.

 In addition to coursework in valuation and appraisal, art law, marketing, gallery operations, the auction business, and the history of contemporary art, students in the program are required to pursue an internship with an art-related business or organization.
-Students gain hands-on experience through a practicum in which they assemble an exhibition from concept to execution.
-This distinctive assignment allows students to put into practice the knowledge and skills they have acquired in a real-world showcase of their abilities.
-Curriculum below is for the entering class of fall 2020.
+Students gain valuable hands-on experience through a practicum in which the class partners with an external organization to identify and address art world issues and strategic challenges.
+This distinctive project allows students to put into practice the knowledge and skills they have acquired while enhancing their understanding of real-world issues.
+Curriculum below is for the entering class of fall 2021.